Gigaspaces/docker/xap/README.md

 ```

-When running the XAP Docker image without arguments, a host is automatically started in demo mode, with a lookup service and a space called `demo-space` comprised of 2 partitions.
-In order for a client to connect to this space, you can use one of the following:
+When running the XAP Docker image without arguments, a host is automatically started in demo mode, with a lookup service and a Space called `demo-space` comprised of 2 partitions.
+In order for a client to connect to this Space, you can use one of the following:

-* Run the client in docker as well on the same host, using the `pu run` command line.
+* Run the client in Docker as well on the same host, using the `pu run` command line.
-* Use the `--net=host` option - docker will run the container on the same host as the network (works only on linux hosts)
+* Use the `--net=host` option - Docker will run the container on the same host as the network (works only on Linux hosts).
-* configure the client lookup settings to the docker bridge network (172.17.0.x).
+* Configure the client lookup settings to the Docker bridge network (172.17.0.x).

 # Running a Production Cluster on Multiple Hosts

-By default, docker containers run in an isolated network,using port mapping to communicate with external services and clients.
-While this has advantages, it reduces performance as it incurs an additional network hop.
-As per Docker documentation, to get optimal performance it's recommended to use the `--net=host` option, which uses the host network.
-This means you cannot run more than one container per host, but for production environments this is not a limitation, as there's no need to run more than one container.
+By default, Docker containers run in an isolated network, using port mapping to communicate with external services and clients.
+While this has advantages, it reduces performance as it requires an additional network hop.
+As per Docker documentation, to get optimal performance it is recommended to use the `--net=host` option, which uses the host network.
+This means you can't run more than one container per host, but for production environments this isn't a limitation, as there's no need to run more than one container.

 For this scenario, let's assume there are 5 hosts named `test1`..`test5`, similar to the previous example.
 On each host, run the following:
 ```